Find Kansas’ Sonography Schools in 2022

 The role of a sonographer is vital in today’s medical care.
 Working closely alongside physicians, ultrasound techs use specialized equipment that produces sound waves in order to capture images of the inside of the body.
 Those images are used by physicians to prevent, diagnose and treat disease, as well as monitor the health and growth of a fetus.

 The primary accrediting body for sonography programs is the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-A school becomes accredited by the CAAHEP once it has met their DMS Accreditation Standards and Guidelines as well as passed a series of program reviews, including a self-study review and a site visit.
-This ensures that the school can provide a high quality education to their students as they prepare to enter the healthcare workforce.
+A school becomes accredited by the CAAHEP once it has met their Accreditation Standards and Guidelines as well as passed a series of program reviews, including a self-study review and a site visit.
+This ensures that the school can provide a high quality education to their students.

 Accredited Ultrasound Technician Schools in Kansas